2023 - 2024

 These findings reinforce the use of longer, but more complete and thorough cognitive testing in our research.

-On Our Mobile Assessment
+On Our mobile toolbox

-The mobile assessment project began with the goal of having a remote method to measure cognition.
+The mobile toolbox project began with the goal of having a remote method to measure cognition.
 By using a mobile application, people would be able to regularly engage in cognitive tasks without having to come for an in-person visit.

 We compared the results of our mobile app, Arrows, with the results of an older computer test, Flanker.
 These tests are designed to measure processing speed, visual attention, and inhibition.